 At Ford Primary School, Talk for Writing approaches are central to how we teach writing.
 Teachers carefully plan each unit by choosing high quality, engaging texts which link to the topic the class are studying.
 Each unit has a clear audience and purpose so that all children understand that their writing will be meaningful and read by others.
-Each unit follows a three stage process: familiarisation with the text and imitation to ensure that children understand the structure and organisation of the text type; innovation where children gather and choose between ideas and are supported to create a different version of the text type; and innovation where children independently write their own example of a text type.
+Each unit follows a three stage process: familiarisation with the text and imitation to ensure that children understand the structure and organisation of the text type; innovation where children gather and choose between ideas and are supported to create a different version of the text type; and independent application where children write their own example of a text type.
 At the beginning of each unit, teachers identify specific skills, for example using a particular sentence structure or type of punctuation, which will be taught during the unit and applied to the children’s innovated write.
 Regular opportunities for children to respond to feedback and edit and improve their writing are planned into each unit.

 Link to Talk for Writing homepage: